Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 ITC shall be availed only if all the applicable particulars as specified in Chapter VI are contained in the said document [1][***].

-ITC may be availed even if documents contains not all but following specified particulars
+16.2.1.3 ITC may be availed even if documents does not contain all specified particulars

 [2][Proviso to Rule 36(2)